JohnLCaron/rlauxe/docs/SamplePopulations.md

 ## Contest is missing in the MVR

-When the contest is missing on th MVR, we assign 0 to mvr_assort when hasStyle=true, and 0.5 when hasStyle=false.
+When the contest is missing on the MVR, we assign 0 to mvr_assort when hasStyle=true, and 0.5 when hasStyle=false.

 The first case tanks the audit, and the second may allow attacks(?)